nebuly-ai/nos/doc/automatic-gpu-partitioning.md

 # Automatic GPU partitioning

-> ⚠️ At the moment Nebulnetes only
+> ⚠️ At the moment nos only
 > supports [Multi-instance GPU (MIG) partitioning](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html),
 > which is available only for NVIDIA GPUs based on Ampere and Hopper architectures.